Kava

 Piper methysticum

 Pacific noble-varietal root and peeled stump.
-Kavalactone-standardised extracts with chemotype documentation.
+Kavalactone-standardised — supplied as bulk powder and CO₂ oleoresin paste — with chemotype documentation.
 Tudei varieties excluded.

 ONLY